Filippo Venturi Photography | Blog

 About

-His works have been exhibited in Italy and abroad in exhibition spaces like Foro Boario in Modena as “New Talent” of the Modena Photography Foundation, MACRO – Museum of Contemporary Art in Rome, Somerset House in London, U Space in Beijing, Willy Brandt Haus in Berlin, Sony Square in New York City, Photolux in Lucca, SI Fest in Savignano sul Rubicone and Festival of Ethical Photography in Lodi.
+His work has been exhibited in Italy and abroad at venues and festivals such as Foro Boario in Modena as ‘New Talent’ of the Modena Photography Foundation, MACRO – Museum of Contemporary Art in Rome, Somerset House in London, U Space in Beijing, Willy Brandt Haus in Berlin, Sony Square in New York City, Copenhagen Photo Festival, Kaunas Photo Festival, Voies Off Awards at Les Rencontres d’Arles, Photo Vogue Festival, Photolux in Lucca, SI Fest in Savignano sul Rubicone, Riaperture Photofestival in Ferrara, PhMuseum Days Photo Festival in Bologna and Festival of Ethical Photography in Lodi.

-He has been member of the jury in several prestigious awards like the Marco Pesaresi Award for Contemporary Photography and the Malatesta Short Film Festival.
+He has been a member of the jury in several prestigious awards like the Marco Pesaresi Award for Contemporary Photography and the Malatesta Short Film Festival.

-In 2017 he was the Reporter sent to North Korea by Vanity Fair Magazine.
+In 2017 he was the reporter sent to North Korea by Vanity Fair Magazine.

-In 2018 he was the Fujifilm Testimonial in the FIAF Project “The Family in Italy”.
+In 2018 he was the Fujifilm Testimonial in the FIAF Project ‘The Family in Italy’.

-In 2019 he was selected by SI Fest, the Photography Festival of Savignano sul Rubicone, to participate in the IDE Project – Reconstruction of Identities, funded by the European Union, which involves realities such as the Copenhagen Photo Festival, AD HOC Gestion Cultural SL and NOOR Foundation.
+In 2019 he was selected by SI Fest, the Photography Festival of Savignano sul Rubicone, to participate in the ‘IDE Project – Reconstruction of Identities’, funded by the European Union, which involved organizations such as the Copenhagen Photo Festival, AD HOC Gestion Cultural SL and NOOR Foundation.
+He also led the ‘Regeneration Lines’ photographic workshop of the Creative Living Lab project by Italian Ministry of Cultural Heritage.

 Contacts